robhaj/js-array-and-string-manipulation/README.md

 In JavaScript, almost "everything" is an object.

-- Booleans can be objects (or primitive data treated as objects)
+- Booleans can be objects
-- Numbers can be objects (or primitive data treated as objects)
+- Numbers can be objects
-- Strings can be objects (or primitive data treated as objects)
+- Strings can be objects
 - Dates are always objects
 - Maths are always objects
 - Regular expressions are always objects
 - Arrays are always objects
 - Functions are always objects
 - Objects are objects
-Basically, in Javascript, all values except primitive values are objects.
+- Basically, in Javascript, all values except primitive values are objects.

+- Objects can contain many values.
+- The values are written as name : value pairs (name and value separated by a colon).

 #### for...in loop
 - Iterates over the properties of an object and can be used to return either one of the key value pairs at that point in the object.